 The first mistake would be not working with a qualified long-term care insurance professional who has options for you.
 Thinking about buying long

-These kinds of policies have many moving parts, so you need a long term-care insurance guide that reviews these moving parts to optimize how the policy works with the other parts of your finances.
-For example, there are tax incentives, partnership plans and even policies that can cover long-term care and other risks at the same time!
+These kinds of policies have many moving parts, so you need a long-term-care insurance guide that reviews these moving parts to optimize how the policy works with the other parts of your finances.
+For example, there are tax incentives, partnership plans, and even policies that can cover long-term care and other risks at the same time!

 A long-term care professional can help you find the best coverage for you.
-It is easy to overlook something that can cost you money, and even the best care when you need it.
+It is easy to overlook something that can cost you money and even the best care when you need it.

 All of that being said, a second big mistake when it comes to long-term care insurance is not making a decision!
-People do lots of research online, read the Consumer Reports and weigh the variables as they see them but then… analysis-paralysis and the fear making a wrong decision takes over…then no decision is made.
+People do lots of research online, read the Consumer Reports and weigh the variables as they see them but then… analysis-paralysis and the fear of making a wrong decision take over…then no decision is made.

 Waiting too long to make a long-term care plan could be the biggest mistake that people shopping for long-term care make!
-As time goes by people can develop health conditions that affect insurability and insurance just gets more expensive as we get older.
+As time goes by, people can develop health conditions that affect insurability, and insurance just gets more expensive as we get older.
 That is just the way it is, so a delay (often years) can create a much higher premium.

 A third mistake people make is denial.
 They just don’t believe they will need long-term care services.
 I hope you live a long life without an accident or illness.
 But hope is not a strategy.
 Planning for the future creates strategy.

-I remember a few years ago when Charlton Heston, Ronald Reagan, and Christopher Reeves all required some form of long-term care and someone quipped, “If Moses, the President of the United States, and Superman need long-term care help then, how can you know that you will not need it?”
+I remember a few years ago when Charlton Heston, Ronald Reagan, and Christopher Reeves all required some form of long-term care, and someone quipped, “If Moses, the President of the United States, and Superman need long-term care help, then how can you know that you will not need it?”

 A fourth mistake people make with long-term care insurance is counting on government programs to support them.